CCI-Tools/cate-desktop/README.md

     $ git clone https://github.com/CCI-Tools/cate-desktop.git
     $ cd cate-desktop

+If you've already cloned the repo, you make it up-to-date by pulling in the latest changes:

+    $ git pull

 Now copy file `cate-config.template.js` to a file named `cate-config.js`.
 Then adjust the `command` parameter in `cate-config.js` to match the `cate-webapi` executable located in the Python environment in which you've installed `cate-core`.